 *Disclaimer: HubSpot is entirely responsible for the silliness of this faux announcement.

-Like writing the perfect blog post title, setting up your press release for success starts with your headline.
-You only have one line to work with, which can seem scary, but consider diction carefully to make your headline captivating.
+Just like writing the perfect blog post title, setting up your press release for success starts with your headline.
+You only have one line to work with, which can seem scary, but consider your words carefully to make your headline captivating.

-The first paragraph of your release should cover the who, what, why, where, and how of your new launch, update, or development.
-Reporters don't have a ton of time to sift through details and fluffy background information -- they just need the facts that'll help them tell your story to someone else from a position of authority.
+Reporters don't have a ton of time to sift through details and fluffy background information — they just need the facts that'll help them tell your story to someone else from a position of authority.

-There shouldn't be any new, crucial information covered after this section that the reader could potentially miss.
+There shouldn't be any new, crucial information covered after these sections because the readers could potentially miss them.

 Once you've set the scene, it's time to bring your details to life with a quote that reporters can use for context around your announcement and help paint a picture of how your news affects the given industry, customer base, and landscape.